chanzuckerberg/model-template/mlflow_pkg/PACKAGING_INSTRUCTIONS.md

     $ python generate_requirements_txt.py --requirements-in requirements.in --python-version 3.11
     ```

-    **NOTE**: This script requires either `pip-tools` or `uv` to be installed in your virtual environment.
+    **NOTE:**: This script requires either `pip-tools` or `uv` to be installed in your system.
 Refer to their documentation for installation instructions.

 6. Install the packages frozen in `requirements.txt` in your current virtual environment: